Paul Cosford: Public Health England

-In 2014 he contributed to the response to emergencies including the contaminated intravenous baby feeds on maternity wards.
+In 2014 Cosford contributed to the response to emergencies, including the contaminated intravenous baby feeds on maternity wards.
 In the same year he announced the introduction of a toolkit to reduce hospital-acquired infections and reduce spread of antibiotic resistant bacteria.
 In 2015 he introduced the TB strategy.
 That year he encouraged British supermarkets to move daffodils away from fruit and vegetable areas because some people were mistaking them for vegetables.
 The bulbs could appear to some as onions, and the leaves and stems as a type of vegetable popular in China.
 63 cases of poisonings had been reported over the previous six years.
 He led responses to the Zika virus in 2016, and in 2017 he was involved in the response to the Grenfell disaster, measuring pollution levels from the fire and the clean-up operation.
 He also wrote on the needs of refugees.
 In 2018, he became involved in debates on the roles and responsibilities of the alcohol industry, and whether the scientific community ought to work with them.

-A key government adviser of the response to the 2018 Novichok poisonings in Salisbury and Amesbury, he led the co-ordination of local medical workers, and delivered advice to the public, including warning that there was little risk to the public, whilst advising that "as a precaution, we still advise the public not to pick up any strange items such as needles, syringes or unusual containers".
+A key government adviser of the response to the 2018 Novichok poisonings in Salisbury and Amesbury, Cosford led the co-ordination of local medical workers, and delivered advice to the public, including warning that there was little risk to the public, whilst advising that "as a precaution, we still advise the public not to pick up any strange items such as needles, syringes or unusual containers".
 In the same year he had to deal with a surge in cases of flu, and also announced that PHE had created a new air pollution tool to calculate the cost of air pollution.
 The following year, he urged for the avoidance of cars idling around the school gates.